QuentinBrissaud/QuentinBrissaud.github.io/about/index.md

 comments: false
 ---

-I am a geophysicist working at [NORSAR](https://www.norsar.no/), in Oslo, Norway.
-My interests include near-surface seismology, natural and man-made geophysical event analysis using infrasound data, source and subsurface velocity inversions using seismic and infrasound records, and waveform modeling in coupled seismo-acoustic media.
+I am a geophysicist and datascientist working at [NORSAR](https://www.norsar.no/) from Los Angeles, USA (remotely).
+I apply data-oriented solutions to exotic geophysical problems.
+My research interests in geophysics include near-surface seismology, natural and man-made geophysical event analysis using infrasound data, source and subsurface velocity inversions using seismic and infrasound records, and waveform modeling in coupled seismo-acoustic media.

 Curriculum Vitae
 ============